Boston Celtics, Cleveland Cavaliers ready for next showdown

 * Tonight on ESPN: Cavs vs. Celtics (8 ET)

-To Celtics coach Brad Stevens, reflecting on that season-opening loss to Cleveland hasn't had much merit -- in particular because it was the game in which Gordon Hayward suffered his season-ending injury
+To Celtics coach Brad Stevens, reflecting on that season-opening loss to Cleveland hasn’t had much merit — in particular because it was the game in which Gordon Hayward suffered his season-ending injury.
+As both teams continue to grow in 2017-18, the Celtics know the Cavs remain a measuring stick for Boston, writes Mark Murphy of the Boston Herald:

 “I think that’s probably fair to say,” Al Horford said.
 “They’re the ones who have won the East all these years in a row.
 We know what we have.
 It will be a good game for us to play the right way and grow as a team.”